 Perris Lake High School administration conducts regular informal observations as well as scheduled formal observations.
 The administration has always made their presence known on campus by visiting classrooms daily not always to observe, but more as a show of support.
-With the closure of the school, all observations have continued with the administration joining in on Google and Canvas meets.
-The administration is pleased with what they are seeing and applaud and appreciate all of the efforts and innovative lessons the teachers have produced through these challenging times.
+With the closure of the school, all observations had continued with the administration joining in on Google and Canvas meets.
+With the school reopening for the 2021-2022 school year the administration is pleased with what they are seeing and applaud and appreciate all of the efforts and innovative lessons the teachers have produced through these challenging times.